-Uses the named dir as the site dir rather than the default site_scons dirs.
-This dir will get prepended to sys.path, the module dir/site_init.py will get loaded if it exists, and dir/site_tools will get added to the default toolpath.
+Uses the named dir as the site directory rather than the default $site_scons$ directories.
+This directory will be prepended to sys.path, the module $dir/site_init.py$ will be loaded if it exists, and $dir/site_tools$ will be added to the default toolpath.

-The default set of site_scons dirs used when --site-dir is not specified depends on the system platform, as follows.
-Note that the directories are examined in the order given, from most generic to most specific, so the last-executed site_init.py file is the most specific one (which gives it the chance to override everything else), and the dirs are prepended to the paths, again so the last dir examined comes first in the resulting path.
+The default set of site_scons directories used when --site-dir is not specified depends on the system platform, as follows.
+Directories are examined in the order given, from most generic to most specific, so the last-executed site_init.py file is the most specific one (which gives it the chance to override everything else), and the directories are prepended to the paths, again so the last directory examined comes first in the resulting path.